Ford F150 Oil Capacity

 How Often Does A 2022 Ford F-150 Need An Oil Change?

 The Ford F-150 has a large engine, and as such, it has a high Engine Oil Capacity.
-You can expect to need an oil change every 7000 miles or so with this truck.
+With this truck, you can expect to need an oil change every 7000 miles or so.
 Of course, you should always consult your owner’s manual for the specific interval that is right for your truck.

 If you are the proud owner of a Ford F-150, you know keeping up with regular maintenance is important.
 One of the most important aspects of maintaining your truck is ensuring you use the best engine oil possible.
 There are many different types of engine oil on the market, so it can be difficult to determine which one is right for your vehicle.